hashicorp/terraform-provider-awscc/docs/data-sources/rds_db_instance.md

   +  Must be a value from 0 to 35
   +  Can't be set to 0 if the DB instance is a source to read replicas
 - `ca_certificate_identifier` (String) The identifier of the CA certificate for this DB instance.
- Specifying or updating this property triggers a reboot.
-For more information about CA certificate identifiers for RDS DB engines, see [Rotating Your SSL/TLS Certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html) in the *Amazon RDS User Guide*.
-For more information about CA certificate identifiers for Aurora DB engines, see [Rotating Your SSL/TLS Certificate](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.SSL-certificate-rotation.html) in the *Amazon Aurora User Guide*.
+ For more information, see [Using SSL/TLS to encrypt a connection to a DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) in the *Amazon RDS User Guide* and [Using SSL/TLS to encrypt a connection to a DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.SSL.html) in the *Amazon Aurora User Guide*.
 - `certificate_details` (Attributes) The details of the DB instance's server certificate. (see [below for nested schema](#nestedatt--certificate_details))
 - `certificate_rotation_restart` (Boolean) Specifies whether the DB instance is restarted when you rotate your SSL/TLS certificate.
  By default, the DB instance is restarted when you rotate your SSL/TLS certificate.
 The certificate is not updated until the DB instance is restarted.